 By nature of its operating business the Directors believe the company will continue to act as a holding company for the foreseeable future.
-Despite ongoing macro-economic volatility including the significant uncertainty impacting inflation, energy prices, and the ongoing conflict in Ukraine, the company has not been significantly impacted, and the Directors believe the current level of operating activity as reported in the income statement will continue in the foreseeable future.
+Despite recent macro-economic volatility impacting inflation, energy prices, US Government and retaliatory tariffs and the ongoing conflicts in the Middle East and Ukraine, the company has not been significantly impacted, and the Directors believe the current level of operating activity as reported in the income statement will continue into the foreseeable future.